MCM Comic Con London: Cosplay

 Ticket holders are allowed, and in many cases encouraged, to take part in cosplay.
 Cosplaying has become one of the most popular parts of the show.
 This can be to show off the costumer's latest work, to show devotion to their favourite characters or engage in role-play with other cosplayers in the same series, as well as to meet new people with mutual interests.
 The show also hosts the EuroCosplay championships which take place every October with one of the UK qualifying entries being decided at the May event.

 Comic Village

-Comic Village is an area of the show that is co-ordinated by Gary "Wheels" Howe, a member of the MCM Expo Group.
-This area has approximately 200 tables, where amateur as well as professional artists, writers and publishers sell their comics as well as prints.
-It also has a signing area where big names in the comic industry come and sign for members of the public.
+Comic Village was an area of the show that was co-ordinated by Gary "Wheels" Howe, a member of the MCM Expo Group.
+This area had approximately 200 tables, where amateur as well as professional artists, writers and publishers sold their comics as well as prints.
+It also had a signing area where big names in the comic industry come and meet the members of the public.
 Previous guests include Gail Simone, Kevin Eastman, Frazer Irving and Antony Johnston.